 HIPAA Title I: The Basics

-The protections of HIPAA Title I make it easier for you to change jobs without losing your health coverage.
-Title I limits your new health plan's ability to deny coverage based on a medical condition you had before obtaining the new coverage -- called a preexisting condition.
-It also provides you with added opportunities to enroll in a new group health plan or individual health insurance policy and prohibits discrimination against you or your family by the new plan or insurance provider.
-Besides these HIPAA protections, you are protected by the laws of the state you reside in, and the recent Affordable Care Act regulations.
+HIPAA Title I makes it easier for you to change jobs without losing your health coverage and limits your new health plan's ability to deny coverage based on a medical condition you had before getting the new coverage (a preexisting condition).
+It also provides you with added opportunities to enroll in a new group plan or individual health insurance policy and prohibits discrimination against you or your family by the new plan or insurance provider.

-Under HIPAA, employer health plans are no longer allowed to refuse health coverage for a new employee with preexisting conditions, as long as the employee follows certain procedures for approval.
-Note that HIPAA protects you from being denied health care due to a preexisting condition if you are seeking health insurance under an employer's plan, whereas if you are applying for individual health insurance or any coverage not part of an employer's plan, you are protected from preexisting condition discrimination by the Affordable Care Act (ACA or Obamacare).
+Under HIPAA, employer health plans may not refuse health coverage for a new employee with preexisting conditions as long as certain procedures for approval are met.
+Note that HIPAA protects you from being denied health care due to a preexisting condition if you are seeking health insurance under an employer's plan, whereas if you are applying for individual health insurance or any coverage not part of an employer's plan, you are protected from preexisting condition discrimination by the ACA.

-Special Enrollment Opportunities for Those Who Previously Declined Coverage
+Special Enrollment for Those Who Previously Declined Coverage

 Have a Legal Question Concerning HIPAA?
-Contact an ERISA Attorney
+An Attorney Can Help

 Every American has certain rights under HIPAA, which is part of the larger ERISA.
-Navigating the law and knowing whether your rights are being honored can be quite difficult for non-attorneys.
-If you have concerns about your HIPAA-guaranteed health care rights, you may want to speak with an attorney who specializes in matters covered by ERISA.
+Navigating the law and knowing whether your rights are being honored can be quite difficult.
+If you have concerns about your HIPAA-guaranteed health care rights, you may want to speak with an experienced health care attorney near you.